Getting started

-Luckily, you're a designer and will overcome any problem facing your way.
+Luckily, you're a designer and will overcome any problem coming your way.
 It's in your DNA.

 Robin is a freelance interaction designer from France and has one of the best portfolios we have seen.
 Incredibly engaging and polished.
 His case studies do not disappoint.